AtelierSnek/snek-tech-blog/content/posts/server-build.md

 With our CPU chosen, we need a motherboard that fulfills our purposes.
-Of the options, we are looking for something with an IPMI/BMC, and dual Ethernet interfaces onboard, as our 40GbE port requirement can be fulfilled by a PCIe network card.
+Of the options, we are looking for something with an IPMI/BMC, and dual Ethernet interfaces onboard, as our data port requirement can be fulfilled by a PCIe network card.

 8 SATA ports under one SATA controller would be nice, as it makes configuring passthrough for ZFS easier, but is not essential.

-The AsRock Rack ROMED8U-2T serves our purposes perfectly:
+The `AsRock Rack ROMED8U-2T` serves our purposes perfectly:
  - [X] 8 ✕ DIMM slots
  - [X] 11 ✕ SATA (2 ✕ mini-SAS)
  - [X] Some amount of PCIe Slots (3)
  - [X] 2 ✕ 10GbE + 1 ✕ IPMI

+We don't *need* 10GbE for our management network, but this allows us to build this out with 2 ✕ 10GbE for data, and upgrading to 2 ✕ 40GbE later, which may be what we end up doing.

 New from Newegg, this sets us back ~1100 AUD.